 For more information on how Donor-Advised Funds work, click here.

 Such a generous gift helps us give every last child the opportunity to survive and thrive for years to come — a gift of real estate also helps you.
-When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
+When you give Save the Children appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
 This eliminates capital gains tax.
-You no longer have to deal with that property's maintenance costs, property taxes or insurance.

 You can give real estate to Save the Children in the following ways:

-- An outright gift: When you make a gift today of real estate you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.
-This deduction lets you reduce the cost of making the gift and frees cash that otherwise would have been used to pay taxes.
-By donating the property to us, you also eliminate capital gains tax on its appreciation.
+- An outright gift: When you make a gift of real estate that you have owned longer than one year, you qualify for a federal income tax charitable deduction equal to the property's full fair market value.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.